 5. Explore the city by night

 One of the most beautiful times of day to see Washington, DC is at night, when the monuments are all lit up amidst the night sky.
-I know, I know, I promised there wouldn’t be any monuments on this list, but seeing the monuments via the city’s main throughfares is a different thing altogether.
+I know, I know, I promised there wouldn’t be any monuments on this list, but seeing the monuments via the city’s main throughfares is a different thing altogether, and you can avoid the hoards of tourists by going at this time.

 There’s a really awesome night tour of DC you can take to see some of the city’s most beautiful areas in the most tranquil time of day.